zlosynth/gazpatcho/README.md

   data.
 * `run` function which has two parameters: The `Config` and a closure taking current `Report` as its argument.
+* `Request` enumeration of all operations that can be sent to the running instance of the graph to alter its state.

 Documentation: